erelsgl/experiments_csv/README.md

-# experiments_csv
+# experiments_csv - experiment tracking via CSV files
 [![PyPI version](https://badge.fury.io/py/experiments_csv.svg)](https://badge.fury.io/py/experiments_csv)

-A simple framework for managing simulation experiments and recording them into a CSV fie.
+## Motivation
+You run an experiments with various input parameters.
+You check various input combinations and run the experiment on each combination.

+Suddenly, during one of the runs, the program crashes.
+You have to restart the experiment for the current and future inputs, but you do not want to repeat it for all previous inputs.

+## Solution
+`experiments_csv` saves all the experiment input and output data into a CSV file.
+When you restart the experiment, it reads the CSV file and notes all the input combinations for which the experiment already completed.
+It then automatically skips these input combinations.

+## Usage
-See the [demo program](demo/demo.py) for usage example.
+See the demo programs in the [examples](examples/) folder for usage examples.
 In detail, you should:

 1. Write a function for running a single instance of the experiment.
 The function may take any number of arguments as inputs.